-In the absence of restrictive course requirements, but in close concert with a faculty advisor, our Liberal Studies program allows you to explore a multidisciplinary connection that draws from a thoughtful combination of courses in history, philosophy, literature, political science, art history, religion, and the modern languages.
+In the absence of restrictive course requirements, but in close concert with a faculty advisor, our Interdisciplinary Studies in the Humanities program allows you to explore a multidisciplinary connection that draws from a thoughtful combination of courses in history, philosophy, literature, political science, art history, religion and the modern languages.
 The program culminates with a capstone project.
 Past projects have examined the history of women and blacksmithing in New England, the history and significance of tattoos, the music of social change, and representations of culture and identity in Argentine films.
 But there are a limitless number of connections you might make between disciplines.

-The social and cultural experience of studying overseas can contribute immensely to your education in Liberal Studies.
+The social and cultural experience of studying overseas can contribute immensely to your education in Interdisciplinary Studies in the Humanities.
 UNE's Global Education Program provides semester-long study abroad experiences in Tangier, Morocco and Seville, Spain that offer humanities courses that broaden your worldview and fulfill your College of Arts and Sciences core requirements.